itchef/regauge/README.md

 ## `rg new APPNAME`

-To generate a new rg-cli project.
+To generate a new regauge project.

 ```
 USAGE